kit-clj/kit/README.md

 ## Goal

 The goal of `kit` is to provide a template for a robust, scalable Clojure web application.
-It hides common plumbing that is standard across projects via its modules system, while exposing code that tends to be customized in the clj-new template.
+It hides common plumbing that is standard across projects via its libs system, while exposing code that tends to be customized in the clj-new template.

-Thanks to `integrant`, and `aero`, the modules are simple skeletons with the bulk of the customization being done in the system configuration EDN file.
+Thanks to `integrant`, and `aero`, the libs are simple skeletons with the bulk of the customization being done in the system configuration EDN file.

 ## Quick Start

-`clojure -T:build install-libs`

 `clojure -X:new :template kit-clj :name yourname/app :args '[+selmer]'`